Enterprise Hardware · DDR Trends

 16GB DDR4-3200 ECC RDIMM$48–$62$14–$20−70%

-The decline accelerated sharply in the second half of 2025 as hyperscale operators began high-volume decommissions of Intel Ice Lake and AMD Milan-based servers.
-Multiple industry sources report individual decommission events releasing 50,000–200,000 DIMMs per event.
+The decline is not gradual.
+It accelerated sharply in the second half of 2025 as hyperscale operators began high-volume decommissions of Intel Ice Lake and AMD Milan-based servers.
+Multiple industry sources report that individual decommission events are releasing 50,000–200,000 DIMMs per event.

 Who Benefits—and Who Gets Hurt